MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-spatialmanipulation/packages/spatialmanipulation/bounds-control.md

 Simply add BoundsControl to an existing object and populate the `BoundsVisualsPrefab` reference with the bounds visuals you'd like to use.
 We provide a few different pre-built bounds visuals for you to use.

 > [!IMPORTANT]
-> We strongly recommend developers add **MinMaxScaleConstraint** to prevent the user from scaling the object to an unusably small or large size.
+> We strongly recommend that developers add **MinMaxScaleConstraint** to prevent the user from scaling the object to an unusably small or large size.

 To use the bounds visuals' intention and focus effects, you must have a `StatefulInteractable` on the object.
 If the interactable isn't automatically detected, you can specify the connection in the BoundsControl inspector.